-Add the wine and bay leaves to the roasting pan and boil over medium-high heat, scraping up any browned bits from the bottom of the pan, until reduced to 1/2 cup, about 10 minutes.
+Add the wine to the roasting pan and boil over medium-high heat, scraping up any browned bits from the bottom of the pan, until reduced to 1/2 cup, about 10 minutes.
 Strain through a medium-mesh sieve set over the measuring cup of broth.

 Add the reserved butter to the fat in the saucepan and melt over medium-high heat.
 Add the flour and cook, whisking constantly, until slightly thickened, 3 to 4 minutes.
 Slowly whisk in the broth mixture and bring to a boil; then turn the heat down and simmer vigorously, whisking occasionally, until the gravy is reduced to 4 cups, 8 to 16 minutes.
-Discard the bay leaves, stir in the parsley and thyme, and season to taste with salt and pepper.
+Stir in the honey and season to taste with salt and pepper.

 Carve the turkey and serve with the hot gravy.

 nutrition information (per serving):

 1 serving of turkey plus 1/4 cup of gravy, Calories